D-Generation X: Michaels' departure and "DX Army" (1998–1999)

 Throughout 1999, the members would gradually turn on one another, leading to the group officially disbanding for the first time.
 Initially, Chyna turned on Triple H and X-Pac and joined the Corporation on January 25.
 At WrestleMania XV, Chyna turned on then fellow Corporation member Kane, helping Triple H to defeat him, and seemingly rejoining DX.
 Later that night, however, Triple H and Chyna interfered in X-Pac's European Championship match with Shane McMahon.
 Initially, it appeared that they were there to help X-Pac, but Triple H quickly turned on him, delivering a Pedigree to his stablemate, costing him the match.
 Chyna and Triple H would then join The Corporation, with Kane subsequently being ousted.
-As a result, X-Pac began to share a bond with Kane, which resulted in Kane becoming associated with the faction and the duo holding the WWF Tag Team Championship on two occasions.
+As a result, X-Pac began to share a bond with Kane, which resulted in Kane becoming a close ally of the faction, and the duo would hold the WWF Tag Team Championship on two occasions.

-Though the group maintained a united front against The Corporation, Billy Gunn would become frustrated at Kane's presence as well as The New Age Outlaws' inability to win the Tag Team Championships from X-Pac and Kane.
+Though the group maintained a united front against The Corporation, Billy Gunn would become frustrated at Kane's presence, as well as The New Age Outlaws' inability to win the Tag Team Championships from X-Pac and Kane.
 Following one such defeat on the April 29 episode of SmackDown!, Gunn became angry at X-Pac.
 The following week on Sunday Night Heat, he apologized to X-Pac, but attacked him when X-Pac's back was turned, citing his frustration at being "held back" and departing from D-Generation X, therefore reducing the remaining members to just Road Dogg and X-Pac.
 Over the following weeks, Gunn would continue to attack X-Pac and Road Dogg, often being chased away by Kane.
 In July, Triple H and Chyna told Billy Gunn that Road Dogg and X-Pac were making a lot more money from DX's royalties than the other three (due to them still using the name as a tag team).
-This would lead to a tag match at Fully Loaded in which the winners would get the rights to use the DX name, which Road Dogg and X-Pac won.
+This would lead to a tag match at Fully Loaded, in which the winners would get the rights to use the DX name, which Road Dogg and X-Pac won.
 Though not officially a member, upon winning the Tag Team titles from The Acolytes on August 9, Kane, under encouragement from partner X-Pac, uttered his first on-screen words without help from a voice box, saying "suck it".